BioroboticsLab/IBA/README.md

 # Add it to your model
 model.conv4 = nn.Sequential(model.conv4, btln)

-# Estimate the mean and variance
+# Estimate the mean and variance.
 btln.estimate(model, datagen)

 # Closure that returns the loss for one batch